bukola-olasehinde/SQL-queries/README.md

 </p>

 ----------------------------------------------------------------------------------------------------------------------------
-<b>Step 4 (Retrieving employee details in Marketing):</b>
+<b>Step 4: <br>Extracting employee details in Marketing</b>
 <h4>Sub-Scenario</h4>
 <p>
-The security team wants to perform security updates on specific employee machines in the Marketing department.
-You're responsible for getting information on these employee machines and will need to query the employees table.
-The department of the employee is found in the <b>department</b> column, which contains values that include Marketing.
-The office is found in the <b>office</b> column.
-Some examples of values in this column are East-170, East-320, and North-434.<br>
+The security team needs to perform updates on specific employee machines in the Marketing department.
+You are tasked with gathering information about these machines by querying the employees table.
+The employee's department is listed in the <b>department</b> column, which includes values like Marketing, while the office location is specified in the <b>office</b> column with examples such as East-170, East-320, and North-434.
-I'll use the following SQL filters to create a query that identifies all employees in the Marketing department for all offices in the East building:
+I will apply the following SQL filters to craft a query that identifies all employees in the Marketing department who are based in any of the East building offices:
 <ul>
   <li>WHERE</li>
   <li>AND</li>
   <li>LIKE</li>
+   <li>LIKE and % (To filter for the East building.)</li>
 </ul>
-I’ll also use the LIKE keyword with % to filter for the East building.<p>
 <img width="483" alt="image" src="https://github.com/devhalimah/Google-Cybersecurity-Professional-Certificate-Projects/assets/64546668/4c030173-314c-48d4-b600-54b3ea026ada">
 </p>
 </p>

 ----------------------------------------------------------------------------------------------------------------------------
-<b>Step 5 (Retrieving employee details in Finance or Sales):</b>
+<b>Step 5: <br>Extracting employee details in Finance or Sales</b>
 <h4>Sub-Scenario</h4>
 <p>
-The security team now needs to perform a different security update on machines for employees in the Sales and Finance departments.
-The department of the employees is found in the <b>department</b> column, which contains values that include Sales and Finance.<br>
+The security team now requires a separate security update for machines used by employees in the Sales and Finance departments.
+The department information is found in the <b>department</b> column, which includes Sales and Finance.

-I'll use the following SQL filters to create a query that identifies all employees in the Sales or Finance departments:
+I will apply the following SQL filters to create a query that identifies all employees in either the Sales or Finance departments:
 <ul>
   <li>WHERE</li>
   <li>OR</li>